Swydo/ddp-apollo/README.md

 ```

 ## Apollo Optics
 > IMPORTANT: Optics is being replaced by [Engine](https://www.apollographql.com/engine/).
 Optics is still operational, but Engine is it's official successor.
-At the time of writing Engine only works as an HTTP middleware, so it has no support for DDP-Apollo.
+At the time of writing Engine only works as an HTTP middleware, meaning it has no support for GraphQL Subscriptions or DDP-Apollo.

 To use Optics, you must first instrument the schema before passing it to the setup function: